 On the first day of absence, please email your child's teacher.
 A written excuse explaining the reason for absence and signed by the parent must be presented upon return to the school.
-Please utilize School Dismissal Manager

 TARDINESS

 A student who is tardy should report to the principal/director's office or attendance office.
 A student who arrives late with an excused reason (i.e. director's note) is counted tardy.